 Should the Applicant have an approved Labour Market Impact Assessment (LIMA) or a nomination by a province or territory, he/she will score extra points.
 Making it more likely for the government to send the applicant an invitation to apply for PR.

-CIC obtains the information from provincial/territorial partners as well as ESDC and has held information sessions across the country to prepare employers for the Express Entry Route.
+CIC obtain the information from provincial/territorial partners as well as ESDC and has held information sessions across the country to prepare employers for the Express Entry Route.

 Qualified employers are recognized by National Associations and Provincial and Local Chambers of Commerce.
-The participants represent important industries and investors like Canadian Manufactures and Exporters (CME), the Canadian Federation of Independent Business (CFIB), and the Canadian Chamber of Commerce.
+The participants represent important industries and investors like Canadian Manufactures and Exporters (CME), Canadian federation of Independent Business (CFIB), and Canadian Chamber of Commerce.

 Firstly, Canadian employers must position.
 If the employer is not successful after many recruitment efforts, then the employer can choose any candidate from the Express Entry pool who meets their requirements.

-There are two ways that employers can approach candidates:
+There are two ways that employer can approach candidates:

 The employer can find a candidate through his or her hiring practice and current recruiting process

-In 2015 employers can approach candidates through Job Bank.
-The Job Bank will play an important role for which it will try to match the candidate from the pool on the base of his/her skills and experience, and knowledge with the qualified employer.
+In 2015 the employers can approach to candidate through Job Bank.
+The Job Bank will play an important role for which it will try to match the candidate from pool on the base of hi/her skills and experience, and knowledge with the qualified employer.

-The candidates who have job offers in the Express Entry pool can obtain an invitation to apply because the job offer to Express Entry is supported by a Labour Market Impact Assessment (LIMA).
+The candidates who have job offers in the Express Entry pool can obtains an invitation to apply because the job offer to Express Entry is supported by a Labour Market Impact Assessment (LIMA).

 Invitation to apply does not provide any guarantee to candidates that candidates will get permanent residence.
-Even though candidates have ITA, they still have to meet specific eligibility and admissibility criteria under the Immigration and Refugee Protection Act (IRPA).
+Eventhough candidates have ITA, they still have to meet certain eligibility and admissibility criteria’s under the Immigration and Refugee Protection Act (IRPA).

-No. The Express Entry system has no list of eligible occupations or occupation caps.
-However, for eligibility for the Express Entry pool, candidates have to have skilled work experience in a National Occupational Code (NOC) 0, A or B. The candidate’s job offer should be from the NOC, and the job offer must be supported by a LIMA.
+No. Express Entry system has no list of eligible occupation or occupation caps.
+However, for the eligibility of Express Entry pool, candidates have to have skilled work experience in a National Occupational Code (NOC) 0, A or B. The candidate’s job offer should be from the NOC and the job offer must be supported by a LIMA.

-Employers in Canada can approach candidates through Job Bank.
+The employers in Canada can approach candidates through Job Bank.
 Job Bank works like a bridge between Canadian employers and skilled foreign nationals.
 The candidates of Express Entry have to register with Job Bank if they have no valid job offer or a provincial/territorial nomination.
-It is an excellent opportunity for candidates to find relevant jobs available with the Canadian employer.
+It is a great opportunity for candidates to find relevant jobs available with the Canadian employer.